Jens Hoffmann Mesén *1974 in San José, Costa Rica.

 Hoffmann operated the People's Gallery in San Francisco's Mission District (2011-2012), and together with artist Adriana Martinez and curator Adam Carr, he ran the gallery Espacio Mango in Bogota, Colombia (2019-2020).

 Hoffmann lives with artist and art dealer Emily Sundblad, co-founder and owner of the contemporary art gallery Reena Spaulings, New York, and Los Angeles.
-His daughter Sophia Bianca Hoffmann was born in 2003.
-They live between New York, Stockholm, Milan, and Tourrette-Sur-Loup on the Côte d'Azur.
+His daughter Sophia Bianca Hoffmann was born in 2003 and Gertrud Stella Adelheid Marie Sundblad in 2021.
+They live between New York, Stockholm, Milan, and the Côte d'Azur.
 Hoffmann maintains a home near Heredia, Costa Rica.

 He grew up in Costa Rica, Venezuela, Jamaica, Mexico, West Africa, and the UAE before moving to Germany in 1985.